TranThanhTuan2509/football-player-classification/README.md

 - tensorboard

 # Dataset
-- My dataset includes 16 classes, jersy_number from 1 to 19 except 16-17-18
+- My dataset include 16 classes, jersey_number from 1 to 19 without 16-17-18
-- This is hơw my dataset path working
+- This is how my dataset-path changing working:

                  Football-dataset
                   ├── Train